Aeschyl/Lodestar/TERMS OF USE.md

 Submissions.
 You agree there shall be no recourse against us for any alleged or actual infringement or misappropriation of any proprietary right in your Submissions.
 8. THIRD-PARTY WEBSITE AND CONTENT
-The Site may contain (or you may be sent via the Site) links to other websites ("ThirdParty Websites") as well as articles, photographs, text, graphics, pictures, designs, music, sound, video, information, applications, software, and other content or items belonging to or originating from third parties ("Third-Party Content").
+The Site may contain (or you may be sent via the Site) links to other websites ("Third Party Websites") as well as articles, photographs, text, graphics, pictures, designs, music, sound, video, information, applications, software, and other content or items belonging to or originating from third parties ("Third-Party Content").
 Such Third-Party Websites and Third-Party Content are not investigated, monitored, or checked for